betfair-datascientists/betfair-datascientists.github.io/src/modelling/greyhoundRacingDatathon.md

 ### What happens in the event of a scratching?

-- That runner will be removed from the race, and all remaining probabilities will be normalised
+- That runner will be removed from the race, and all combinations relating to that runner will be removed from scoring

 ### What happens if one or both dogs fail to complete the race?